-New for 2017, this specialised degree gives you the chance to prepare for a career in banking and finance at a Russell Group university.
-You will be taught by leading experts in our prestigious research-based Business School, which is recognised as a national Centre of Excellence by the Chartered Banker Institute.
+This specialised degree gives you the chance to prepare for a career in banking and finance at a Russell Group university.
+You’ll be taught by experts in our research-based Business School, which is recognised as a Centre of Excellence by the Chartered Banker Institute.

-The course provides a thorough grounding in both theory and current practice including specialist modules in commercial banking, investment banking and risk management.
-You will also develop the analytical, quantitative, research and communication skills required by leading employers in retail and investment banking, the City and financial services more generally.
+The course provides a thorough grounding in both theory and current practice, including specialist modules in commercial banking, investment banking and risk management.
+You’ll also develop the analytical, quantitative, research and communication skills required by leading employers in retail and investment banking, the City and financial services more generally.

 - Course content

 Our degrees have a modular structure.
 This means that compulsory modules provide you with the core knowledge and skills that you need, while optional and discovery modules allow you to shape your course to suit your personal interests and career aspirations.

 Year 1 will introduce you to the basics of finance and the way financial information is reported and used in decision making.
 In addition, you'll study mathematics and economics to broaden your knowledge and skills base.

 In Year 2 you'll consolidate your understanding of core course topics with introductory modules in banking systems and commercial banking.
 As well as studying other specialist modules including credit and financial analytics, you'll also have the chance to develop your commercial awareness and group-working skills.

 Your final year will include a research project as well as advanced modules in investment banking, risk management, international banking and financial derivatives.
 Specialist options include sector-leading modules such as behavioural finance, forensic accounting and finance, and international business finance.

 Details of typical modules/components for this course will be published on May 1st.
 These may change from time to time.
 Read more in our Terms and conditions.